Global anthropogenic temperature change

 Anthropogenic

-effects on the space environment started in the late 19th century and reached their
+effects on the space environment started in the late 19th century and reached

-near Earth that resulted in major damages to several satellites.
+belts near Earth that resulted in major damages to several satellites.
 Another,

 unexpected impact of the high-altitude nuclear tests was the electromagnetic